StudentRND/CodeDay-DayOf-Manual/presentations-and-deliberation.md

 - Special Award (anything else they want to recognize)

 Staff can also give out an MVP award for an attendee who really helped to make the event special.

+# Rationale

+The only complaints we get about judging are "I didn't understand why the judges made their decision," so it's important that judges are clear why they selected each team for awards.

+Assign one specific judge to present each award, and ensure they explain their rationale for giving the award.